dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Add contents of existing tarfile to feature branch directory (if applicable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**ONLY RUN THE COMMAND THAT IS APPROPRIATE TO YOUR USE CASE.
+**ONLY RUN THE COMMAND THAT IS APPROPRIATE TO THE USE CASE.
 READ CAREFULLY!**

-**CONDITION 1: If you have determined that there is an existing tarfile for the category (from the previous step)**, then untar the sample data tarball into the feature branch directory::
+**CONDITION 1: If there is an existing tarfile for the category (from the previous step)**, then untar the sample data tarball into the feature branch directory::

     tar zxf ${METPLUS_EXISTING_DATA_TARFILE} -C ${METPLUS_DATA_TARFILE_DIR}/${METPLUS_FEATURE_BRANCH}

-**CONDITION 2: If no tarfile exists yet, you can skip this step**
+**CONDITION 2: If no tarfile exists yet, skip this step**

 Rename or modify existing data or data structure (if applicable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**If the reason for your feature branch is to adjust an existing use case, such as renaming a use case or changing the data file,** then adjust the directory structure and/or the data files which should now be in your feature branch directory (from your last step).
+**If the reason for the feature branch is to adjust an existing use case, such as renaming a use case or changing the data file,** then adjust the directory structure and/or the data files which should now be in the feature branch directory (from the last step).
 Changes to a use case name or input data for a pre-existing use case should be separately verified to run successfully, and noted in the Pull Request form